Rafael Artzy: Return

 In 1972 Rafael Artzy returned to Israel and participated in mathematics at Technion in Haifa.
 He helped organize a quadrennial conference on geometry at Haifa.
-For instance, in March 1979 such a conference was held and the proceedings Geometry and Differential Geometry was edited by Artzy and I. Vaisman and published in Springer Lecture Notes as #792.
+For instance, in March 1979 such a conference was held and the proceedings Geometry and Differential Geometry was edited by Artzy and I. Vaisman and published as Lecture Notes in Mathematics #792.
 In 1992 he published Geometry.
 An Algebraic Approach Artzy had made 224 contributions to Mathematical Reviews by his last submission in 1995.